sila0164/GameHex-Editor/GHEX-Language.md

 - ## General Info

   In GHEX a line is considered an instruction.
 Everything is seperated by spaces (" "), except for the first line.
   All lines start with "@".
   You can add as many spaces as you like.
   Commands have to be after the "@", the order of commands does not matter.
   The parameters of commands have to follow the command.
   Names can be added anywhere on the line.

 - ## File (defining script use)

   `file: fileextension /anotherfileextension /filename.fileextension`

-  A script starts with `file:` on the first line, followed by the extension or full filename that this script should be used for.
-For example:
+  A script starts with `file:` on the first line, followed by the extension or full filename that this script should be used for:
   `file: txt`
   This would then be used whenever the program opens a .txt.